@amqp-contract/contract

 Example

-const logsExchange: FanoutExchangeDefinition = defineExchange('logs', 'fanout', {
+const logsExchange: FanoutExchangeDefinition = defineExchange('logs', {

-type InferConsumerNames<TContract> = TContract["consumers"] extends Record<string, unknown> ? keyof TContract["consumers"] : never;Defined in: types.ts:1491
+type InferConsumerNames<TContract> = TContract["consumers"] extends Record<string, unknown> ? keyof TContract["consumers"] : never;Defined in: types.ts:1609

 Extract consumer names from a contract.